Local SEO for Realtors: What Actually Moves the Needle in 2026

 If your current real estate marketing feels like a constant hustle with zero compounding returns, it is time to build permanent infrastructure.
 We help top agents fix broken SEO and implement AI workflows that protect their brand voice while scaling their output.

-Does schema markup matter for local real estate SEO?
+Does Google Business Profile matter for real estate SEO?

 About the Author